Twouloo/AWS-Application-Project/README.md

 ```
 ## Results

-It can be shown that the application successfully scaled in response to load to optimize target response time.
+It can be observed the application successfully scaled in response to load to optimize target response time.
 (Note extreme load was generated which resulted in > 98% CPU usage on most servers throughout testing).

 ![image](https://github.com/Twouloo/AWS-Application-Project/assets/150364814/03749f8b-5bc2-4024-b755-c8cf86125b4b)